-Section 7.B A table showing the minimum and maximum of the geometric average annual credited rates calculated in 4 (A).
+Section 7.B A table showing the minimum and maximum of the geometric average annual credited rates calculated in 4(A).

-A. Some actuaries see the values calculated in section 4.A as being based on the index parameters declared by the company.
-If the maximum illustrated rate is modified either by choice or by self- and lapse-support testing but the company-declared indexed parameters are not adjusted, minimum and maximum values shown in 7.B would not be affected.
-If the company adjusts the declared index parameters by choice or self- and lapse-support testing, the minimum and maximum values shown in 7.B would be affected.
-For example, if a company declared a 12 percent cap that under 4.A produced a 6.8 percent maximum illustrated rate and the company either chose or through testing lowered the maximum illustrated rate to 6.5 percent, the calculation under 4.A and the table for 7.B would not be changed.
-If a company lowered the 12 percent cap to 11 percent, then 4.A would use the 11 percent cap and .7B would reflect the rates calculated using the 11 percent cap.
+A. If the maximum illustrated rate is modified either by choice or in order to pass self-and lapse-support testing but a BIA indexed parameter is not adjusted, minimum and maximum values shown in 7.B would not be affected.
+If the company adjusts a BIA index parameter by choice or in order to pass self- and lapse-support testing, the minimum and maximum values shown in 7.B would be affected.
+For example, if a BIA used a 12% cap that under 4.A produced a 6.8% maximum illustrated rate and the company either chose or through testing lowered the maximum illustrated rate to 6.5%, the calculation under 4.A and the table for 7.B would not be changed.
+If a company lowered the 12% BIA cap to 11% for the BIA, then 4.A would use the 11% cap and 7.B would reflect the rates calculated using the 11% cap.

-Some actuaries that find the maximum self- and lapse-supportable cap is lower than a company's declared cap would use the self- and lapse-supportable cap in the calculations under 4.A, then show the maximum and minimum values of that calculation in the 7.B table.
-For example, if a company declared a 12 percent cap but self- and lapse-support testing indicated a lower cap of 11 percent is necessary to pass testing, some actuaries would reflect the 11 percent cap in the 4.A calculations and 7.B table rather than the 12 percent cap declared by the company.
+Some actuaries that find the maximum BIA self- and lapse-supportable cap is lower than a company's declared cap would use the self- and lapse-supportable cap in the calculations under 4.A, then show the maximum and minimum values of that calculation in the 7.B table.
+For example, if a company declared a 12% cap but self- and lapse-support testing indicated a lower cap of 11% is necessary to pass testing, some actuaries would reflect the 11% cap in the 4.A calculations and 7.B table rather than the 12% cap declared by the company.

-Q 4.25: What investment return assumptions are actuaries using in the self- and lapsesupport tests?
+Q 4.24: What investment return assumptions are actuaries using in the self- and lapse-support tests for IUL?